How to Grow Apple Trees at Home?

 Grafting in propagation involves joining a part of a plant (scion) to another plant (rootstock) for the two parts to grow together and form a new plant.
 For apple trees, it may take 2 to 3 years to bear fruit from grafting.
 Here’s how to do that:

-Your apple tree may start bearing fruit in the same year or the next year of planting a young plant, depending on the age and variety of the tree.
+Your apple tree may start bearing fruit in the same year or the next year after planting a young plant, depending on the age and variety of the tree.
 Here is the drill:

 How to Plant an Apple Tree in a Pot or Container